cefet-rj-dal/softed/README.md

 ## SoftED R implementation

-The implementation of SOftED metrics are available in R and can be directly downloaded from [softed_metrics.r](https://github.com/cefet-rj-dal/softed/blob/main/softed_metrics/softed_metrics.r).
+The implementation of SoftED metrics are available in R and can be directly downloaded from [softed_metrics.r](https://github.com/cefet-rj-dal/softed/blob/main/softed_metrics/softed_metrics.r).

 The use of the metrics are independent from the adopted detection method.
 Based on the detcetion results of a given times series event detection method, a simple example of usage is given by:
 ``` r